A Tenth Revolution Group Company

 It’s all rooted in the fast-paced evolution of the cloud.
 AWS is an ever-evolving technology, and the best professionals want to ensure they remain at the forefront of its applications and innovation.
 This makes keeping your finger on the pulse through constant learning, relearning, and upskilling essential for professional growth.
 And of course, this is great news for any employer, providing that you offer the right support.
 Investing heavily in your team’s training and development ensures that you’re empowering your talent to keep honing their craft successfully, increasing your internal capabilities, and improving your ability to attract and retain top talent.

-Recently we caught up with Kesha Williams—a multi-certified AWS Machine Learning Hero, Alexa Champion, and Director in Cloud Engineering who leads teams with a focus on growing early career technologists into cloud professionals and engineering leaders.
+Recently we caught up with Kesha Williams—a multi-certified AWS Machine Learning Hero, Alexa Champion, and Senior Director, Enterprise Architecture, who leads teams with a focus on growing early career technologists into cloud professionals and engineering leaders.
 We spoke with Kesha to dig deeper into why exactly she champions training and development as such an essential part of the community.

 Kesha told us: